makrai/notes/zhang1912-pegasus-summ.md

 * Gap sentences ratio, or GSR, refers to the number of selected gap sentences to the total number of sentences in the document, which is
   * similar to mask rate in other works
-* 3 primary strategies for selecting m gap sentences without replacement from a
+* 3 primary strategies for selecting `m` gap sentences without replacement from a
-  * Random: Uniformly select m sentences at random
+  * Random: Uniformly select `m` sentences at random
-  * Lead: Select the first m sentences
+  * Lead: Select the first `m` sentences
-  * Principal: Select top-m scored sentences according to importance
+  * Principal: Select top-`m` scored sentences according to importance
     * As a proxy for importance we compute ROUGE1-F1 (Lin, 2004) between the sentence and the rest of the document, s i = rouge(x i , D \ {x i }), ∀i
     * sentences are scored
-      * independently (Ind) and the top m selected OR
+      * independently (Ind) and the top `m` selected OR
       * sequentially (Seq) as in Nallapati+ (2017) by greedily maximizing the ROUGE1-F1 between selected and remaining sents
     * When calculating ROUGE1-F1, we also consider n-grams